-I am a fourth year graduate student studying computational biology and machine learning in the Paul G. Allen School of Computer Science and Engineering at the University of Washington with Su-In Lee.
+I am a fifth year PhD candidate studying computational biology and machine learning in the Paul G. Allen School of Computer Science and Engineering at the University of Washington with Su-In Lee.
 I love working on the application of machine learning to genomics and personalized health.
 Over the next few decades I believe these fields will have a large impact on our daily lives, and that much of this impact will be made possible by automated data analysis.
 Before UW I had the opportunity to study graph theory at Colorado State University, and lead research projects at Numerica for several years.

 Open source software

 - SHAP – A unified approach to explain the output of any machine learning model.
 Under certain assumptions it can be shown to be the optimal linear explanation of any model’s prediction.
 It includes an implementation of the first exact polynomial time algorithm for tree models such as random forests or gradient boosted trees, making it particularly useful for these types of models.